Ei-Sandi/MemoryFlash/README.md

 And finally the deck name will be removed from decks.csv file and the csv file with deck name will also be removed.

 ##### Testing

+Libraries used -
+import csv
+import os
+import sys
+import random
+import time

-No third party libraries are required to test this program.
-You can just download and run project.py and try out yourself.
-All the functions are already tested in test_project.py file.
+You can download and run project.py and try out yourself.
+All the functions are already tested in test_project.py file by using pytest.
 Make sure you clean up your decks folder before trying out test_project.py.